daniel-enqz/ruby-corners-100/Ruby/confident_ruby/README.md

 Confindent Ruby by Avdi Grimm.
 ---

 > A single method is like a page in that story.
-And unfortunately, a lot of methods are just as convoluted, equivocal, and confusing as that made-up page above.
+And unfortunately, a lot of methods are just as convoluted, equivocal, and confusing.

 > Method construction and object design are not two independent disciplines.
 They are more like a dance, where each partner's movements influence the other's.
 The system's object design is reflected down into methods, and method construction in turn can be reflected up to the larger design.